Skip to Content

 Pumpkin Chiffon Pie is light, fluffy, and exceptionally creamy!
 Every forkful melts in your mouth with hints of warm spice!
 It’s one of the BEST Pumpkin Pie recipes ever!

-This is, hands down, my all time FAVORITE pumpkin spice recipe!
-Growing up there was the traditional pumpkin pie.
-I like pumpkin pie.
-It just wouldn’t feel like fall without traditional pumpkin pie.
+This is, hands down, one of my all-time FAVORITE pumpkin desserts!
+Growing up there was always the traditional pumpkin pie.
+Which is great!
+I like regular pumpkin pie.
+It just wouldn’t feel like fall without my Easy traditional pumpkin pie.

 How To Make Pumpkin Chiffon Pie

 You will need one baked 9 inch pie crust.
 You can find my recipe for my pie crust here.
-Just be sure to cut the recipe in half as that is for a double pie crust.
+Just be sure to cut the recipe in half as this recipe is for a double pie crust.
 You will only need a single.

-TIP: You can use a store bought pie crust if you want and that makes your life easier!
+TIP: You can use refrigerated store bought pie dough, or a store bought pie crust if you want and that makes your life easier!

 Be sure to check it at 10 minutes.
-If the edges are lightly tan…and the crust no longer looks “raw” pull that beauty out!
-It needs to cool completely!
+If the edges are lightly golden…and the crust no longer looks “raw” pull that beauty out!
+Place on a wire rack and cool completely.
+It needs to cool completely, so the filling doesn’t melt!

 TIP: When making a pie crust for a baked pie shell, poke the crust with a fork so that it will not bubble up.
-(We’re gonna bubble up from eating this pie…but, we don’t want the crust to bubble up. lol)
+(We’re gonna bubble up from eating this pie…but, we don’t want the crust to bubble up.
+Lol) You can also use “pie weights” to help prevent the crust from shrinking during baking.

 pumpkin-pie-crust

-In a medium sauce pan, over medium heat, add 1 envelope unflavored gelatin.
+In a medium sauce pan, add 1 envelope unflavored gelatin.
 (That is made by Knox gelatin.
 You’ll find it in the jello section usually on the top shelf.)
-1/2 cup of sugar, 1/2 tsp. salt, cinnamon, allspice, 1/4 tsp. ginger, nutmeg.

-TIP: It’s very important that you make sure your mixture is thick because you need that gelatin dissolved!
+TIP: It’s very important that you make sure your gelatin mixture is thick, this will be the reason this pie “sets up firm”.

 pumpkin-chiffon-pie-prep-2